tsunami416604/azure-docs.hu-hu/articles/active-directory/external-identities/self-service-sign-up-add-api-connector.md

    ![API-k hozzáadása a felhasználói folyamathoz](./media/self-service-sign-up-add-api-connector/api-connectors-user-flow-select.png)

-6. Kattintson a **Mentés** gombra.
+6. Válassza a **Mentés** lehetőséget.

 ## <a name="after-signing-in-with-an-identity-provider"></a>Az identitás-szolgáltatóval való bejelentkezés után

 A regisztrálási folyamat ezen lépésében szereplő API-összekötőt közvetlenül a felhasználó személyazonosság-szolgáltatóval (Google, Facebook, Azure AD) való hitelesítése után hívja meg a rendszer.
-Ez a lépés megelőzi az ***attribútum-gyűjtemény lapot***, amely a felhasználó számára a felhasználói attribútumok összegyűjtésére bemutatott űrlap.
+Ez a lépés megelőzi a * Attribute Collection (_)*_oldalát_*, amely a felhasználó számára a felhasználói attribútumok összegyűjtésére bemutatott űrlap.

 <!-- The following are examples of API connector scenarios you may enable at this step:
 - Use the email or federated identity that the user provided to look up claims in an existing system.
 Return these claims from the existing system, pre-fill the attribute collection page, and make them available to return in the token.